The Mamalis/Werner Laboratory

 Nick Mamalis, M.D.

-Nick Mamalis, M.D., is the director of Intermountain Ocular Research Center, a nonprofit, independent laboratory that performs basic, in depth scientific research on intra-ocular lenses.
+Nick Mamalis, M.D., is a co-director of Intermountain Ocular Research Center, a nonprofit, independent laboratory that performs basic, in depth scientific research on intra-ocular lenses.
 In addition, the Center provides services and education to surgeons, clinical ophthalmologists, their patients, and intra-ocular lens manufacturers worldwide.
 The Moran Eye Center is now pleased to announce the formal merger of the Intermountain Ocular Research Center with the Apple Laboratory, to form the expanded David J. Apple Laboratories for Ophthalmic Devices Research.

 Education: M.D., University of Utah School of Medicine, Salt Lake City, UT